 Exploration and production

 Our E&P operations often happen in or near to protected areas.
 Our environmental footprint includes land use, emissions and increased human activity which can disturb flora and fauna.
 To reduce the harmful effects of these activities, initial status surveys and audits are conducted by our staff.
 Drilling activities are scheduled carefully, taking into consideration the vegetation period.
 We work in close cooperation with National Parks to properly plan and control these activities.
+An example from October 2013, we carried out the drilling of Hajdúbagos-K-1 two weeks later than originally planned, because the „gortyna borelii” butterfly was swarming in the first half of October.

 If we consider the total land area used for E&P activity (approx. 39 588 km2), we can see that 23.5% of the area is covered by some kind of nature protection/reserve status.